February 26, 2020

 Currently, blockchain is on its complex path to maturation.
 Experts’ opinions greatly differ, but it’s safe to assume that the technology needs at least five more years to hit the mainstream.
 There is a plethora of reasons for that:

 Interoperability.
-Over the last few years, numerous blockchain platforms, protocols and standards were created by different companies with different purposes.
+Over the last few years, numerous smart contract platforms, protocols, and blockchain standards were created by different companies with different purposes.
 Unfortunately, the majority of blockchain networks work independently from one another.
 Although the term blockchain interoperability has lately been popping up, developers still tend to tailor the technology to narrow industry-specific use cases.
 Despite this being a logical answer to a particular problem, such practices impede blockchain from being interoperable, thus hindering it from reaching its full potential.
 The lack of standards presents a huge technical challenge for blockchain to become globally adopted.

 On paper, the financial industry is a perfect area for blockchain to shine.
 However, banks and other financial institutions heavily rely on decades-old standards that allow them to near-seamlessly share information with each other.
 It will take a significant amount of time for industry leaders, technologists, and independent advisory companies to figure out how to achieve this level of interoperability with blockchain.